 What are the key points in SIP trunking Vs PRI?

-- SIP trunking uses the SIP signalling protocol, while PRI other protocol for voice circuit setup.
+- SIP trunking uses the SIP signaling protocol, while PRI another protocol for voice circuit setup.

 - For a single line PRI, the number of concurrent calls is limited.
 While with VoIP the concurrent calls are not limited.

 - In SIP trunking, the PBX should be an IP PBX.
 While in PRI, traditional PBX works.

 - PRI does not need any internet connection to work.
 SIP trunking requires a high-speed internet connection.